Angolan giraffe

-The Angolan giraffe (Giraffa angolensis or Giraffa camelopardalis angolensis or Giraffa giraffa angolensis), also known as the Namibian giraffe, is a species or subspecies of giraffe that is found in northern Namibia, south-western Zambia, Botswana, and western Zimbabwe.
+The Angolan giraffe (Giraffa giraffa angolensis), formerly (Giraffa camelopardalis angolensis) also known as the Namibian giraffe or smokey giraffe, is a subspecies of the Southern Giraffe that is found in northern Namibia, south-western Zambia, Botswana, western Zimbabwe and since mid-2023 again in Angola, after its reintroduction to Iona National Park.

 Taxonomy

-A 2009 genetic study on this subspecies suggests the northern Namib Desert and Etosha National Park populations each form a separate subspecies.
+In August 2025 after reviewing the scientific evidence the IUCN's Giraffe and Okapi Specialist Group recognised four distinct species of giraffe, the Northern Giraffe, Reticulated Giraffe, Masai Giraffe and Southern Giraffe.
+The Angolan Giraffe is now one of two subspecies of the Southern Giraffe.
+A previous 2009 genetic study on this subspecies suggests the northern Namib Desert and Etosha National Park populations each form a separate subspecies.
 However, genetic studies based on mitochondrial DNA do not support the division into two subspecies., but could identify giraffes in southern Zimbabwe as the Angolan giraffe, suggesting a further eastward distribution than expected.

 Description

 This subspecies has large brown blotches with edges that are either somewhat notched or have angular extensions.
 The spotting pattern extends throughout the legs but not the upper part of the face.
 The neck and rump patches tend to be fairly small.
 The subspecies also has a white ear patch.